List of Authors

 [CAM]

-On October 19, I looked into "Betara City".
+On October 19, we looked at "Bettara City".

-On page 168 of Monoshiri Encyclopedia, there was a tradition that Ebisu-ko was held on October 20 at the gate of Takarada Ebisu Shrine in Otemmacho during the Edo period. ・・ ・ ・ On the 19th the day before, there was a market selling offering. ・・ ・ One day, radish pickles began to be sold in the city. ・...
-The store also called in customers with a lively shout, "Betara, Betara," and explained that the city on the day before Ebisu-ko came to be called "Betara City".
+On page 168 of Monoshiri Encyclopedia, there was a custom that Ebisu-ko was held on October 20 at the gate of Takarada Ebisu-jinja Shrine in O Temmacho during the Edo period. ・・ ・On the 19th of the day before, a city that sold offering stood. ・・・・Sometimes, pickled radish began to be sold in the city. ・・ ・ ・ ・ The store also explained that the city on the day before Ebisu-ko came to be called "Bettara City" because the customers were invited with a lively shout, "Bettara, Betara" .

 [CAM]

-And the gentle and familiar watercolor postcards by Keita Ueno, who are healed just by looking at it, are handled at Taisei Printing Co., Ltd. (Nihonbashi Marching Committee), Anzai stationery store, Hotel Villa Fontaine Tokyo Hatchobori, Sotetsu Fresserine It was done.
+Kenta Ueno's gentle and familiar watercolor postcards, etc., which can be healed just by looking at, are Taisei Printing Co., Ltd. (Nihonbashi Marching Committee), Anzai stationery store, Hotel Villa Fontaine Tokyo Hatchobori, Sotetsu Fresain It was said that it was handled.

-"Nihonbashi Marching Committee" is formed by volunteers from a local printing company, and "Marching" is a coined word representing "town ing".
+The "Nihonbashi Marching Committee" was formed by volunteers from a local printing company, and "Marching" is a coined word for "town ing".

-We aim to create a vibrant city that will rejuvenate the city, that is, the progress of the city.
+Town +ing = We aim to create a vibrant city that is, that is, the progress of the city, that is, to rejuvenate the city.
 And it was written in the brochure.

-Unfortunately, the watercolor exhibition in the bank lobby has ended for a limited time, but you can see it on the left-hand side of the automatic door of the Securities Hall.
+Unfortunately, the watercolor exhibition in the bank lobby has ended for a limited time, but it can be seen on the left side, one step from the automatic door of the Securities Hall.

-Even on a hot day in October, I passed in front of Moroi Konjac store in Tsukiji.
+Even in October , it was still hot, and I passed in front of the Moroi Konjac store in Tsukiji.

 A man was buying a stick-shaped agar in a bag.

-I also bought a stick-shaped agar and ate canned mandarin oranges, pineapples, tsubuan, and black honey.
+I also bought a stick-shaped agar and ate it with canned oranges, pineapples, tsubuan, and black honey.

 I was impressed by the freshness of the agar.

-In the past, there were several shops of the same industry, but now it is said that Moroi Konjac shops have become only.
+In the past, there were several shops of the same industry, but now it seems that only Moroi Konjac stores are now available.

 If you think it was made in Tsukiji, it feels even more delicious.